Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     1. Extract the downloaded `Pico_Loader_for_YOUR_FLASHCART_HERE.zip` file with [7-Zip](https://www.7-zip.org/).

     1. Copy the *contents* of the files from the extracted `Pico_Loader_for_YOUR_FLASHCART_HERE.zip` file to the `_pico` folder on your SD card.
+Create this folder if it does not exist.

-    1. This loader can be selected by going to the settings in AKMenu-Next and finding the option labeled "Game Loader".
+    1. This loader can be selected by going to the settings in AKMenu-Next and finding the option labeled `Game Loader` and changing the setting to `Pico Loader`.

     You can now load `BOOT.NDS` with your flashcart's kernel, or alternatively follow the autoboot steps below.

-    #### Cheats

-    1. If you'd like to be able to use cheats on your games, download a [cheat database.](https://gbatemp.net/threads/deadskullzjrs-nds-i-cheat-databases.488711)

-    1. You will need the `usrcheat.dat` file from the download link in the post.
-Copy this file to `_nds/akmenunext/cheats/` on your SD card.
-(Create the `cheats` folder if it doesn't exist)

     #### Autobooting AKMenu-Next